 Property-related income - consists primarily of rental income.
 Rental income from operating leases on properties owned by the fund is recognised on a straight-line basis over the term of the lease.
-Any lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.
 Any lease incentives granted are recognised as in integra part of the total rental income, over the term of the lease.
-Contingent rents based on the future amount of a factor that changes other than with the passage of time, such as turnover rents, are only recognised when contractually due
+Contingent rents based on the future amount of a factor that changes other than with the passage of time, such as turnover rents, are only recognised when contractually due.